OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 If you would like to learn more about using community Step Templates, or even contributing your own, you'll find more information in the additional resources associated with this module.

+[Fade back to demo]

+Let's add that Deploy to IIS step.

-[Fade back to demo, Add the Deploy to IIS Step]
+[Add the Deploy to IIS Step]

 Once again, we can give our Step a name and add some notes.